vantezzen/auto-form/README.md

 - number (input)
 - string (input, textfield)

-You can add support for other field types by adding them to the `INPUT_COMPONENTS` object in `auto-form.tsx`.
+You can add support for other field types by adding them to the `INPUT_COMPONENTS` object in `auto-form/config.tsx`.

 ## Usage